Overview of ASEAN Plus Three Cooperation

 The ASEAN Plus Three (APT) cooperation process began in December 1997 with the convening of an Informal Summit among the Leaders of ASEAN and China, Japan and the ROK at the sidelines of the 2nd ASEAN Informal Summit in Malaysia.
 The APT Summit was institutionalised in 1999 when the Leaders issued a Joint Statement on East Asia Cooperation at the 3rd APT Summit in Manila.
-The Joint Statement for the first time determined the main objectives, principles and further directions of APT countries cooperation.
 In the Joint Statement, the APT Leaders resolved to strengthen and deepen East Asia cooperation at various levels and in various areas, particularly in economic and social, political and other fields.

 Eight years later, at the 11th APT Summit in 2007 in Singapore, the 2nd Joint Statement on East Asia Cooperation called “Building on the Foundations of ASEAN Plus Three Cooperation‟ was adopted.
 The Statement reaffirmed that the APT process would remain as a main vehicle towards the long-term goal of building an East Asian community, with ASEAN as the driving force.
-The APT Cooperation Work Plan (2007- 2017) was accordingly endorsed to serve as the master plan to enhance APT cooperation for a period of ten years.
-The succeeding Work Plan covering the period 2018 – 2022 was adopted on 7 August 2017 in Manila by the 18th APT Foreign Ministers Meeting.
+The APT Cooperation Work Plan (2007-2017) was accordingly endorsed to serve as the master plan to enhance APT cooperation for a period of ten years, which was then revised with the APT Work Plan (2013-2017).
+At the 20th APT Commemorative Summit in November 2017 in Manila, the APT Leaders issued the Manila Declaration on the 20th Anniversary of APT Cooperation and welcomed the succeeding Work Plan for APT cooperation for the period 2018-2022.
+Subsequently, the next Work Plan for the period 2023 – 2027 was adopted on 4 August 2022 in Phnom Penh at the 23rd APT Foreign Ministers Meeting.

 Political-Security Cooperation